The Time Capsule

-The Time Capsule is a 2022 American film directed by Erwann Marshall in his feature directorial debut from a screenplay co-written with Chad Fifer.
+The Time Capsule is a 2022 American science fiction romantic drama film directed by Erwann Marshall in his feature directorial debut from a screenplay co-written with Chad Fifer.
 It stars Todd Grinnell, Brianna Hildebrand, KaDee Strickland, Baron Vaughn, and Ravi Patel.
 It was released in the United States on June 3, 2022, by FilmRise.

 Plot

 In high school, Jack's girlfriend Elise went on a space mission.
 Twenty years later, Jack is a married politician and Elise returns to Earth, having not aged a day due to time dilation.
 Jack, who still has feelings for her, faces a moral dilemma about love.